 An HOA management contract is very important.
 It’s a legal document that states your expectations.
 The contract should have a clear outline of the services that you expect from the HOA management company.

-The HOA contract also contains other important details such as the terms of service.
-It will specify the beginning and end of the contract, as well as provisions for continuing, exiting, or terminating the partnership between association and management company.
+HOA agreements also contain other important details such as the terms of service.
+It will specify the beginning and end of the contract, as well as provisions for continuing, exiting, or terminating the partnership between the association and management company.

 A good HOA management agreement will also detail the number of visits, inspections, and meetings from the manager, as well as fees for additional services.